jwebster2469/ChatGPT-store/README.md

 > "*Feedback: Instead of prompting for a code block response, every response from ChatGPT in a custom GPT should have the option to be a code block.
 Copy and paste.
 This would eliminate a lot of unnecessary prompts asking for code blocks.*"

+> "*I could almost develop another custom GPT or custom software to optimize searching throughout the hundreds of custom GPTs built by Sourceduty.*"

 <br>
 </details>
 <details><summary>Concept GPTs</summary>